matrix-org/matrix-spec-proposals/content/client-server-api/modules/mentions.md

 weight: 300
 ---

-### User, room, and group mentions
+### User and room mentions

-This module allows users to mention other users, rooms, and groups within a room message.
+This module allows users to mention other users and rooms within a room message.
 This is achieved by including a [matrix.to URI](/appendices/#matrixto-navigation) in the HTML body of an [m.room.message](#mroommessage) event.
 This module does not have any server-specific